2020 Autumn Leaves Tour of Japan

 This morning, we board Japan’s impressive shinkansen (bullet-train) and head through the Japan Alps to our next destination, Kanazawa, located on the Sea of Japan coast.

 Commonly referred to as “Little Kyoto”, with its historical lineage as a wealthy castle town steeped in samurai culture, Kanazawa offers an impressive range of architectural and cultural attractions and beautifully preserved streetscapes.

 We visit Kanazawa’s Kenrokuen Garden, a castle garden dating back to the 17th century and regarded as one of three great gardens of Japan.
 Wandering through the Higashi Geisha District along well-preserved area of atmospheric narrow streets we see where Kanazawa’s geisha once entertained wealthy patrons in slatted wooden tea houses.

 This evening we try Kanazawa’s local cuisine called Kaga cuisine for dinner.

 Day 7: Shirakawa-go

-Today 's day-trip by private minivan is to an UNESCO World Heritage Site of Shirakawa-go.
-We spend the day exploring this charming rural village surrounded by mountains and autumn colours.
+Today we make a day-trip by private minivan to an UNESCO World Heritage Site of Shirakawa-go.
+It is a charming rural village surrounded by mountains and autumn colours.